-The first content will be published online in 2022.
+The first content will be published online in June 2022.
 If you are interested in submitting to the journal, please see our instructions for authors, or submit directly through Editorial Manager.
 To propose a Special Collection, please email the Editorial Office.

 These are linked to but not limited by the UN’s Sustainable Development Goals.